 On completion.
-On completion, the energy assessor will confirm with the builder and developer the detail of the work actually undertaken, and through sight of relevant completion certificates, and site visits, will then validate the initial Design Stage assumptions.
-The energy assessor will then provide independent and accredited confirmation to the Planning Authority, through the developer, that the development is or is not compliant with Building Regulations and the original planning application.
+On completion, the energy assessor will confirm with the builder and developer the detail of the work actually undertaken, and through sight of relevant completion certificates, site visits, dated and geo-tagged or geo-referenced imagery of work done, will then validate the initial Design Stage assumptions.
+The energy assessor will then provide independent and accredited confirmation to the Planning Authority through the developer, who is also required to validate the energy assessor’s calculations and certificates, that the development is or is not compliant with Building Regulations and the original planning application.
 The EPCs for the development are then finalised.

 Existing Property Energy Assessments